America 250

 America’s Field Trip is a nationwide contest that invites students across the country in grades 3 through 12 to be part of our nation’s 250th anniversary by sharing their perspectives on what America means to them — with the chance to earn an unforgettable field trip experience at some of the nation’s most iconic historic and cultural landmarks.

 Students are asked to submit writing or original artwork in response to the contest’s prompt: “What does America mean to you?”
 A total of 250 students will be awarded a special behind-the-scenes field trip experience this summer or a cash prize.
+The contest ends on March 30, 2026.

 Enter the contest